stemke/SLmonitoring/beta_index.md

 To participate in this Beta program, you must meet these requirements.
 1. Your SoftLayer account must be linked to an IBM BlueMix account.
 To link an account, the Master User on your SoftLayer account must log in to the [{{site.data.keyword.slportal_full}}](https://control.softlayer.com), and from the **Account** menu, click **Link a Bluemix Account!**.
 2. Each user to view the Beta must be linked to an IBM ID.
 For more information, see [Linking IBMid user accounts](../../cloud-platform/accounts/softlayerlink.html#link_user_accounts).
-3. Each user to view the Beta must have an IAM policy that allows access to the metrics service.
+3. Each user to view the Beta must have access to the IBM Cloud Monitoring Service.
    1. From the [BlueMix Console](https://console.bluemix.net),  select **Manage -> Account -> Users**.
    2. Invite the user to the account or select the user from the list.
    3. Select **Assign Access to Resources** to the user.